Chocolate Ice Cream that's good for you?

 - 13 Tbsp cocoa (for more health benefits, use raw cacao, or use carob for AIP)

-- 82 drops vanilla liquid stevia (or about 6 scoops total powdered stevia) or to taste (use honey, maple syrup, or coconut sugar for AIP, and if using a sweetener other than vanilla liquid stevia add a splash of vanilla - see next ingredient for notes on amount)
+- 82 drops vanilla liquid stevia (or about 3/16 tsp (or about 6 scoops) total powdered stevia) or to taste (See How to Use Stevia) (use honey, maple syrup, or coconut sugar for AIP, and if using a sweetener other than vanilla liquid stevia add a splash of vanilla - see next ingredient for notes on amount)

 - 1 Tbsp arrowroot powder (omit for low-carb)